vonWolfehaus/von-grid/README.md

 - Sparse maps
 - **Mouse interaction** with the grid's cells (over, out, down, up, click, wheel)
 - Programmatic geometry, allow you to precisely adjust every aspect of the hexagon
-- Square grid ~~that can be used interchangeably~~(currently working but lots of disparities as I build the editor)
 - Include only the hex grid by downloading `dist/hex-grid.js`, or all grid types with `von-grid.js`, etc

 #### Roadmap